Who we are

 - Treat others as we wish to be treated.

 - Listen to and pay attention to each other.

-Be realistic about what we can afford and who we are
+Be realistic about what we can do and who we are

 - We can't provide alcohol or food or direct grants of money to people.

-- We recognize that this is a group for asylum seekers.
+- We recognize that this is a group which focuses on support for people who are seeking asylum.
 The facilitators attend to administer the meetings but not to lead or determine the direction of the group.
-Non asylum seekers who come along do so in order to support asylum seekers where appropriate.
+People who are not in the asylum process but who attend our meetings, do so in order to support people seeking asylum when appropriate.